Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 SRT's sender buffer and delayed as a result, causing them to arrive too late at the decoder, and possible drops by the receiver.

-HYBRIDBW mode combines the two methods above and overcomes the deficiencies of each.
+INPUTBW_ADJUSTED mode combines the two methods above and overcomes the deficiencies of each.
 SRT takes the input rate configuration from the encoder, measures the actual input, and uses whichever value is larger.